southeast idaho

 Wildlife Mitigation Fund

-As part of the U.S. Bureau of Land Management’s (BLM) approval for the Rasmussen Valley phosphate mine in Southeastern Idaho, the fertilizer company Itafos Conda LLC, voluntarily provided nearly $1.2 million to establish a Habitat Mitigation Fund.
-The Fund will be used to pay for projects that protect, conserve, and/or enhance wildlife habitat in Southeastern Idaho, with emphasis on projects in the vicinity of the Rasmussen Valley Mine.
+As part of the U.S. Bureau of Land Management’s (BLM) approval for the Husky 1 North Dry Ridge phosphate mine in Southeastern Idaho, the fertilizer company Itafos Conda LLC, contributed approximately $700,000 to the Habitat Mitigation Fund, bringing the total to $889,000.
+The Fund will be used to pay for projects that protect, conserve, and/or enhance wildlife habitat in Southeastern Idaho, with emphasis on projects in the vicinity of the Husky 1 North Dry Ridge Mine.

 Project Area MapApplication Guidelines